 Perhaps you’ve seen the public service announcements or billboards urging people not to use a shovel in their backyard unless they take the proper safeguards.
-It’s a good idea to know what you should do before asking if you can dig a hole in your backyard.
+Knowing what you should do before asking if you can dig a hole in your backyard is a good idea.

 Can you dig a hole in your backyard for what reasons?